Antobiotics/docker-utils/README.md

 Selfish-ware.
 One day and a bottle of wine project.
 Docker swarm and AWS helpers.
+The whole thing is an organised hack.

 - Useless for 99.99999% of the people.
 - I was sick of struggling with docker for every project I'm starting and I can't remember shit.